Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 TESTIMONIAL

-Mr. Niemann has been a wonderful attorney to me.
+Mr. Niemann has been an excellent attorney to me.
 I feel confident with his advice and what he tells me.
 When I visit his office, I feel welcomed.
 His staff is always pleasant and very friendly.
-I feel fortunate to have Fred Niemann as my attorney.—Cecelia Lamicella, Freehold, NJ
+I feel fortunate to have Fred Niemann as my attorney. —Cecelia Lamicella, Freehold, NJ

 TESTIMONIAL

 Fred is an amazing and dynamic person.
-I have attended a few of his workshops and CEU events over the years and his interactive discussions have been both educational and entertaining.
-He is one of the few lawyers out there that I do trust and does whatever he says he is going to (Accountability) whoever I have referred his way has always thanked me for connecting them and this is why I continue to work w/ Fred.
-Great person, excellent ethics, and very knowledgeable.
+I have attended a few of his workshops and CEU events over the years, and his interactive discussions have been both educational and entertaining.
+He is one of the few lawyers I do trust, and he does whatever he says he is going to do (Accountability).
+Whoever I have referred his way has always thanked me for connecting them, and this is why I continue to work w/ Fred—great person, excellent ethics, and very knowledgeable.
 I highly recommend him.

 —Steve Weiss, Regional Director of Professional Relations, Senior Bridge